 So what can someone do with my bank details?

-They will sell it to these hackers and I guess you know the end result of such sales.
-Bank details are usually sold on social media and on the dark web.
+They will sell it to these hackers, and I guess you know the result of such sales.
+Bank details are usually sold on social media and the dark web.

 How can a Scammer Get your Bank Account Details?

 There are several ways a scammer can use to gain knowledge of your bank account number and other relevant details.
 In this section, we will be going into details and exploring the options.